SFDC-Assets/flow-auto-formatting-phone-input/readme.md

 ## Release History

-<strong>1.0 Initial Release (11/03/2022)</strong> - Initial version of the component posted for populating Github and publish an unmanaged package.
+<strong>1.0 Initial Release (11/03/2022)</strong> - Initial version of the component posted for populating Github and publishing an unmanaged package.

 ## Maintainers